Table of Contents Show

 The decor items and sofas are placed so that you can see and imagine those vintage pieces in your drawing room.

 5. An Orange Moon

-They have been featured in a lot of different magazines and newspapers.
-They have also been featured in different documentaries and short films on small businesses, Small Business Revolution and HGTV House Hunters.
-This store is located at 2418 W. North Avenue.
+They have also been featured in different documentaries and short films on small businesses, Small Business Revolution, and HGTV House Hunters.

 6. Accent Minded